SOGGIORNARE A PEGLI

 Wikipedia).

-The church, with its large dome that characterizes the
+The church with its large dome characterizes the

-seafront skyline, was built starting from 1884 (the first
+seafront skyline of Pegli.
+It was built starting from 1884,

-stone was laid in May of that year in the presence of
+the first stone was laid in May of that year in the presence

-parish by the same Monsignor Magnasco on April 2, 1890, the
+parish by the same Archbishop Magnasco on April 2, 1890, but the

-construction continued for many years to come.
+construction continued for many years.
 Only one of

 the two bell towers planned in the original project was